 Have you been accepted to this program?
 Here's what you'll need for your first day of classes.

-Your program orientation will take place on Aug.
-31. Watch your inbox for the time and location.
+Your program orientation (ORNT 118) will be held online on Aug.
+30. Check your schedule in mySAIT for the time and location details.

 How to register for classes